 Commercial trucking companies must maintain records to prove their compliance with regulations.
 These records then create an important component of evidence for an attorney trying to discover the fault in an accident.
 A lawyer can understand the information and use it to determine whether the accident happened because of a truck maintenance provider, the trucking company’s failure to follow regulations, or the individual driver’s negligence.

 Understanding who is at fault for the accident is one of the essential pieces of a successful personal injury case.
 Proving the accident was related to the commercial trucking company helps victims recover their rightful compensation.

 When you work with Attorney Brian White & Associates, you’re not only getting a lawyer who knows what to look for to help your case; you’re also getting a lawyer who knows what the trucking company’s own attorney will be doing to defend his or her client.
-We have a thorough understanding of commercial trucking regulations, so we can set up your case for optimal success and counter any claims made by the opposing party.
-If you want quality representation and the best shot at winning your case – call Attorney Brian White & Associates today to set up your FREE consultation.
+If you want quality representation and the best shot at winning your case – call Attorney Brian White & Associates today at (310) 477-1700 to set up your FREE consultation.